Pymmdrza/WinOnLinux/README.md

 # WinOnLinux

-Run and Install Windows OS on Linux Terminal with KVM
+Run and Install Windows OS on Linux Terminal With this script, you can easily install any type of operating system on all Debian-based Linux systems and manage your resources, and you can also use this trick on all cloud systems.
+At the end, you can connect easily just by entering the IP address of the desired server in the remote desktop as long as the executive command is open.

 ```bash
 git clone https://github.com/Pymmdrza/WinOnLinux.git